The next CRES SAC Meeting will be on October 25 , 2021 at 6:00 in the Media Center.

 Date: Last Monday of most months at 6:00.
 Check the school calendar for adjustments.

 The following are the members of the School Advisory Committee for the 2021-22 school year.
 We would like to thank them for all of the time and effort they put into making Cypress Ridge Elementary a great place.
 Guests are always welcome to attend.

 Parents: Rebecca Gibson, Jess Rautio (chairman), Audrey Sottile, Jacob Simpson, Stephanie Baysinger

 Teachers and Staff: Christina Caldwell, Keegan Franklin, Virginia Schoenthaler (secretary)

 Principal: Scott Voytko

 When and where does the School Advisory Council (SAC) meet?

-Typically, the last Tuesday of each month in the Media Center for approximately an hour.
+Typically, at 6:00 p.m. the last Monday of each month in the Media Center for approximately an hour.